OsmSharp/io-api/README.md

 ### Features
 - Supports Logging using ILogger
 - Supports Authentication with OAuth 2
-- Supports every documented operation of the Osm Api v0.6
+- Supports every documented operation of the Osm Api v0.6 (May be missing features after 2022, see [docs](https://www.nuget.org/packages/OsmSharp.IO.API/))
 - Is thread safe

 ## Example Usage